isoaxe/put-gang-console/README.md

 ### `npm run deploy` (repo owner only)

 Navigate to the `put-gang-console` root directory.
 After merging the feature branch to `main` and pulling from the remote, the **project owner** (_not_ the developer) should deploy the updated codebase to the hosted environment.
+This automatically `build`s a production version when done.